Prosthodontics

 So when it comes to implant or root canal, it really depends on whether the tooth can be saved.
 And that’s where your dentist becomes your best advisor.

-Need a Root Canal
+Signs You Might Need a Root Canal Treatment

 Not sure if you need a root canal?
 Warning signs include: